Summer-CMS/.github/README.md

 </p>

 * **New Users** - Best to check out the welcome, ecosystem and documentation sections to get started.
-* **Investor Relations"" - Contact us via our website for access to the private repo's.
+* **Investor Relations** - Contact us via our website for access to the private repo's.
 * **Summer CMS Staff** - Do not add files to this repo, this is a tempary repo and will be deleted in the near future.
 There is a fixed welcome repo set to private.
 * **Developers Looking to join the team** - Check out the Jobs section.